7-Step Strategy Framework That Actually Works

 - Product: range, margin mix, dead stock.

-- Pricing: discounting behaviour, floor prices, leakage.
+- Pricing: discount behaviour, floor prices, leakage.

 - Operations: freight, fulfilment, lead times.